CERIC – Canadian Education and Research Institute for Counselling invites individuals or organizations with an…

 She believed that community-based organizations, because of their close proximity to individuals in their communities, could play a significant role in providing career counselling and employment preparation services on the front lines.

 Since 2006, on an annual basis, community-based counsellors from across Canada have been assisted to attend Cannexus.
 The bursaries established by The Counselling Foundation of Canada in Elizabeth McTavish’s name will once again assist a limited number of community-based counsellors to participate in the Cannexus conference.

-The Cannexus18 McTavish application form will be posted soon.
+Complete and submit the Cannexus18 McTavish application form.
 The application deadline is September 29, 2017.